A Scientific Committee ensures the relevance of CREAR research. Its role is to:

 Florence Picard (graduated from the Statistics Institute ISUP and in Cognitive Psychology, Doctorate in Mathematics from UPMC) is a member of the French “Institut des Actuaires”.
 Since 1982, she held different executive positions and is member of the board, in financial and insurance companies: Compagnie Financière Edmond de Rothschild, SIACI Saint Honoré, Midland Bank, Groupama, LCL.
 She is now in charge of the Scientific Committee of the Institut des Actuaires, as well as of its ‘Big Data’ Project.
 Her current interest is in machine-learning algorithms needed to process Big Data arising from Internet search and monitoring, but also in ethics and privacy aspects emerging from this problem.

-Dirk Tasche (Doctorate in Probability Theory, Berlin University of Technology) is a technical specialist at the Bank of England – Prudential Regulation Authority (PRA).
-Before joining the PRA’s predecessor, the FSA, he worked for Lloyds Banking Group, Fitch Ratings and the Deutsche Bundesbank.
+Dirk Tasche (Doctorate in Probability Theory, Berlin University of Technology) is a technical specialist at FINMA.
+Before joining FINMA, he worked at the Prudential Regulation Authority at the Bank of England, for Lloyds Banking Group, Fitch Ratings and the Deutsche Bundesbank.
 Dirk’s main scientific interests are credit risk modelling and the theory and applications of risk measures.
 He has published a number of papers on quantitative risk management.
 In March 2013, Dirk was appointed visiting professor in the Mathematics Department of Imperial College where in the spring term 2014 he taught a course on "Quantitative Risk Management" for MSc students in Mathematics and Finance.